aymanrb/php-unstructured-text-parser/README.md

 )
 ```

-*"Works perfectl with HTML tags and anything else you may wish"*
+*"Works perfectly with HTML tags and anything else you may wish"*